 It’s no secret today’s youth live and die by social media.
 Perhaps you’ve noticed more of your youth defining their identity by how many Facebook likes, selfie comments, or Instagram followers they have.

-Regardless, it’s critical we, as Generation Z youth leaders, understand the social impacts of modern technology and how we can use social media not only in reaching the next generation, but teaching them how to align priorities through the question: “How can I reach more people with the love of Christ?”
+Regardless, it’s critical we, as Generation Z youth leaders, understand how to use modern technology and social media in living the question, “How can I reach more people with the love of Christ?”

 As I told our youth several times, the gravity of social media is self-centeredness if we’re looking to it for affirmation; however, if we choose to exude confidence in who we are in Christ, we allow social media to be the encouragement tool it was meant to be.

 If you’ve been in ministry long enough, you’ve probably noticed some families checking out for extended periods with little to no communication.
 Naturally, when this happens, our first instinct is to wonder why; however, as hard as it may be, it’s critical we not take their absences personally.

 For one thing, just because you’re a minister doesn’t mean you’re entitled to know every intimate detail of a person’s life.
 Furthermore, church commitment can’t always be measured in attendance.
 The reality is life gets crazy and for some, a breather from church can be of benefit.

 I remember during my second year as youth pastor when a family disappeared for months without any heads up.
 Without any leads or intel, the head-scratching was real.
 “What triggered this?
 Did something happen?
 What can be done,” I often thought.

 However, after a get-real prayer time with God, it hit me: my role was not to maintain them, but to sustain them…not to keep them in church, but en-couraged!

 You see, up until that point, I had been interpreting withdrawal as a function of ego…as if someone else’s distance was my fault; however…